| In the judgment of this writer, many descendants of

 household of Major Croom, I, in the 1790 Federal Census is

 Frederick, his youngest son.
-This is wild speculation, not much
+This is wild speculation.
+By 1790

-different than another questionable entry in Doris Croom Outlaw's The Croom
+different than another entry in Doris Croom Outlaw's The Croom

 Family.
 She stated that the John Croom listed in Stokes